Former Tory MP Imran Ahmad Khan freed from jail

 The disgraced Wakefield MP reportedly left HMP Brixton in south London on Tuesday morning and was met by friends who helped him carry his belongings to a car before he was driven away.

-Pictures published by the Wakefield Express on Wednesday appeared to show Khan with long hair and a beard after serving nine months of his sentence behind bars.
+Pictures published by the Wakefield Express appeared to show Khan with long hair and a beard after serving nine months of his sentence behind bars.

 The Ministry of Justice later confirmed he had been released.